RockLikeBusStop/solana-simulator/README.md

 ## Inspiration

-solsim humbly builds on the shoulders of the giants that are [cadCAD](https://github.com/cadCAD-org/cadCAD) and [tokenspice](https://github.com/tokenspice/tokenspice), among others.
+Solana Simulator humbly builds on the shoulders of the giants that are [cadCAD](https://github.com/cadCAD-org/cadCAD) and [tokenspice](https://github.com/tokenspice/tokenspice), among others.